 St John’s church began to be built in the second half of the fourteenth century, for the inhabitants of the district, which was established in 1344 after the post-Dominican area was incorporated into the Main Town og Gdańsk.
-The construction of the nave began around 1370 on the site of an older small chapel.
+The construction of the nave began around 1370 on the site of an older small chapel from around 1357 – 1358.
 Then, in the fifteenth century, a transept and chancel were added.
 The building of the tower was also started, but the construction was interrupted by the ban on erecting tall buildings in the vicinity of the castle, issued in 1453 by the Teutonic Knight’s Order.
 Ultimately, the construction of the tower and vaults was completed during the Thirteen Years’ War.
-It was then that the church received its final form.
+With the foundation of vaults in the years 1463-1465 the church received its final form.

 St. John’s church was initially a branch of the Old Town St. Catherine’s church, although its rank and importance grew rapidly.
 When, in 1390, the Grand Master of the Teutonic Order, Konrad von Wallenrod, charged the Gdańsk churches with taxes, most likely taking into account the number and wealth of the local inhabitants, the parish priest of the Church of the Blessed Virgin Mary was to pay 100 Rhenish guilders, priests from St. John as many as 80 guilders, and the church of St. Catherine was only charged the sum of 40 guilders.
 The situation when the branch was richer than the parish church required change, therefore in 1456 the bishop of Włocławek introduced a new division taking into account the real rank of individual city districts, and the church of St. John became a parish church.